hailey-royle/conlang/docs.md

 - trailing vowel is a
 - next word is a cause
 not an end
-- trailing vowel is a w
+- trailing vowel is w
-- next word is a continuer of this word
+- next word is a descriptor of this word

 ## borrowing (depricated)